Marcelovqvd/Marcelovqvd/README.md

 ## Welcome to my Github!! 👋

-I am currently a Javascript developer.
+My name is Marcelo.
+I am from São Paulo and I love coding, learning about science and listen to Rock and Roll.

-My main focus is working as a backe-end developer with nodeJS.
+My main focus is working as a back-end developer with nodeJS.

 Get in touch: